Yiunny/AWS-project-gameteam/README.md

 ---

 ## 📚 Learning Objectives
-Alien Dash is more than a game — it’s a **learning framework** for students to:
+Alien Spy is more than a game — it’s a **learning framework** for students to:
 - Understand AWS serverless architecture (Lambda, DynamoDB, API Gateway)
 - Integrate Unity WebGL with real-world cloud infrastructure
 - Design scalable multiplayer logic using event-driven systems